0x-Avant-Garde/hardhat-diamond-ccip/packages/hardhat/README.md

 6. UseStorage (found in the `/packages/hardhat/contracts/core` folder)
    - This Facet facilitates a centralized location to provide easy access to the different storage locations in other Facets.
    - It has a RootStorage struct that only tracks if the initialization has been run yet or not.
+7. Diamond (found in the `/packages/hardhat/contracts/core` folder)
+   - This facet is where the fallback() function is that directs the incoming calls to the proper facets. **This is also where the initial roles are granted for Access Control**

 ### Custom Facets